 The security policy identifies the security requirements that are relevant to the condition.
 The requirements are represented through a set of flags indicating what specific properties are of interest.
 The service element is an opaque string used to identify which security infrastructure should be used to implement security (e.g., IPsec).
 Finally, the set of authorities used to perform evaluation, if any, are encoded as indicated by the element definition.
-Note that the secu-
+Note that because local evaluation conditions do not consult external sources, security policy is optional.